 - In a small bowl, combine the sauce ingredients as listed above until honey is dissolved.
 Set aside.

-- Heat 1 tablespoon or 15 ml vegetable oil in a large pan on medium heat.
-Cook shrimp until 90% pink flipping over halfway, about 60-90 seconds in total.
-Remove it from the pan.
+- Heat 1 tablespoon (15 ml) vegetable oil in a large pan on medium heat.
+Cook shrimp until mostly pink but slightly translucent, flipping over halfway, about 60-90 seconds in total.
+Quickly remove it from the pan.

-- Pour the honey garlic sauce into the pan and simmer to thicken it.
-When it's thick enough, it will coat the back of a spoon and not immediately drip off.
+- Add the honey garlic sauce to the pan and simmer to thicken it.
+When thickened, it can easily coat the back of a spoon and not quickly run off.

-- Then toss in the shrimp in the sauce until fully pink and cooked through, about 20 seconds.
-Remove the pan off heat.
+- Then toss in the shrimp in the sauce until fully pink and cooked, about 20 seconds.
+Remove the pan from the heat.
 Garnish with green onions and sesame seeds.
 Enjoy!

 Raquel Ramalho